apprenda/kubernetes.github.io/docs/getting-started-guides/windows/README.md

 1. Windows Server container host running Windows Server 2016 and Docker v1.12.
 Follow the setup instructions outlined by this blog post: https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_server
 2. DNS support for Windows recently got merged to docker master and is currently not supported in a stable docker release.
 To use DNS build docker from master or download the binary from [Docker master](https://master.dockerproject.org/)
+3. Pull the `apprenda/pause` image from `https://hub.docker.com/r/apprenda/pause`
-3. RRAS (Routing) Windows feature enabled
+4. RRAS (Routing) Windows feature enabled

 #### Linux